Mholscher/monetary/doc/source/FinancialAssets.rst

     :incremental borrowing rate: the interest rate payable if the lessee would need to borrow the current value of the item
     :end date: the end date of the lease term

+The discounted end value is calculated from the undiscounted value.
+However, it is not put into the value of the cost of the lease , as it is in a different category.

 Stocks and bonds
 ----------------